Priyankaakrish/Stock-Market-Prediction-Using-Time-Series/README.md

 # Goldman Sachs (GS) — Time Series Forecasting, Rebuilt

-A walk-forward forecasting study on 26 years of GS daily bars (1999-05-04 → 2026-03-11, 6,755 sessions).
+A walk-forward forecasting study on 26 years of GS daily bars (1999-05-04 → 2026-03-11, 6,755 sessions), served through a FastAPI application, tracked with MLflow and containerised with Docker Compose.

 This is a rebuild of an earlier pipeline whose reported metrics were not merely weak but structurally invalid.
-The headline result changes completely, and so does the conclusion. **The rebuilt models still do not beat a random walk on daily returns — and that is the correct answer, not a failure.**
+The headline result changes completely, and so does the conclusion. **The rebuilt models still do not beat a random walk on daily returns — and that is the correct answer, not a failure.** A second task, volatility forecasting, does work, and the API serves both so the difference is visible.

+Two deliberate departures from the original layout.
+Prophet is gone: it fits trend and calendar seasonality, daily equity returns have neither, and it scored R² = −3.8.
+The ensemble is gone too: averaging several models that each sit at or below a random walk produces another model at the random walk.
+Everything else from the original structure — API, MLflow, Docker, EDA, persistence, tests — is present.

 ---